OpenNebula/marketplace-docs/source/service/vnf.rst

             forward-addr: 8.8.8.8
             forward-addr: 8.8.4.4

-If provided parameters are correct and VM was reconfigured successfully, the resolving should work now:
+If the provided parameters are correct and VM was reconfigured successfully, the resolving should work now:

 .. code::